 Content will always be the fuel that keeps a firm’s marketing engine running.
 But today’s trend is no longer about quantity of content, but quality.
 Law firms are waking up to the idea that it’s better to invest in a few quality pieces of content each quarter than dozens of shallow pieces that generate minimal results.

 In particular, law firms should focus on developing sticky, resourceful content that is useful to the reader – i.e. a prospective client.
-Content marketing is no longer solely about plugging keywords into your website to generate better search rankings.
+Content marketing isn’t just about plugging keywords into your website to generate better search rankings.
 Today’s content needs to satisfy both humans and search crawlers – with the emphasis on the former.

 Quality content and link building go hand in hand.
 In order to increase your law firm’s online visibility, you have to develop content that’s conducive to backlinks.